krywenko/openvino_facial_recognition/README.md

   - if ( $cnt0 == 50) {  ## clears counts  after so many bulk counts  since family can have false positives due simularity this aleviats it
   - if ( $PERSON eq "stephen\n" ) {  ## name of the person in you galery

- modify process.sh with your users and the processes you want to happen  either on event of on timed paused event .
+ modify process.sh with your users and the processes you want to happen  either on event or on timed paused event .
 IE: no sooner the 60 seconds
   - if [ $1 == stephen ]  ## user process point
   - echo "EVENT for Stephen"  ##  add process program  entry point
   - echo "  +60sec Timed event"  ##  times paused. process will only after so much time has elapsed